About

 Our Mission: To improve the quality of life for all who live and work in Stowe through the promise and power of philanthropy.

-In November 2021, a group of local business and community leaders launched the Stowe Community Fund (SCF).
+In November 2021, a group of community leaders launched the Stowe Community Fund (SCF).
 The organization evolved out of our community’s grassroots response to the COVID pandemic.
-Over the past year, SCF has worked hard to become a trusted, responsive community asset dedicated to working with others to solve challenges and embrace opportunities, ensuring that Stowe endures as a vibrant and inclusive community.

 Edelweiss Mountain Deli, the Edward Frey Memorial Fund, and Talta Lodge Bluebird asked SCF to invest their contributions in a strategy to support the mental and physical wellbeing of our local youth.
 In turn, the SCF Board prioritized financial assistance during the summer months to ensure local youth had access to the many structured outdoor and recreational activities in our town.
 For many parents, this removed a barrier for them so that they were able to continue working while their children were involved in healthy, enriching experiences.